BeyondCombustion/Businesses/Manufacturers & Makers/Ed's TnT/6th_Annual_Make-a-Wish_Fundraiser.md

 - A new winner be selected through the same process as above.

 ## It's that simple!
-### donate to help the Make-A-Wish foundation give a wish to a deserving child and put a smile on their face, put a precious memory in the mind of a parent that may be the most priceless gift they may ever receive.
+### Donate to help the Make-A-Wish foundation give a wish to a deserving child and put a smile on their face, put a precious memory in the mind of a parent that may be the most priceless gift they may ever receive.